What Is Prescribed Waste? 🗑️

 - If the waste must be stored, then storage should be done in a proper way.
 To emphasise, they should be stored in a safe container on a designated area to prevent it from spilling.

 - Label the stored prescribed waste properly.

 - Only employ a a contractor with and EPA permit.
 Additionally, make sure that the contractor shows you the permit beforehand.

 - Always keep records on your stored and transported waste.
 Keep the records for at least 24 months.

 Businesses produce waste almost daily.
 In fact, you will never truly find a “zero-waste” company.
 But even so, they can implement ways on how to properly dispose of prescribed waste in a manner that will not harm the people, plants and animals, as well as the environment itself.

 First things first, before even thinking about the storage, treatment, or disposal of the waste, you must first be licensed by the EPA to do so according to the law.
 That is because products like these should be dealt with cautiously.
 After all, we would not want inexperienced people dealing with prescribed waste, right?

-Every businesses should be aware of what type of prescribed waste they generate.
+Every business should be aware of what type of prescribed waste they generate.
 More importantly, they should make sure that the waste is properly stored, transferred, and disposed of properly to ensure the safety of all people and the environment.

 If you’re looking for different bin services, check our waste recycling shop and find the best deals in terms of pricing and services.

 Also, please call 1300 WASTER (1300 927 837), or email us at firstname.lastname@example.org if you have any further questions.